guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 ##### Goals
 We want to design a future vision which will stay relevant for years.
 To accomplish this we will have to critically look at our own ideas, and find every single possible flaw.

+During this project we'll be applying rapid prototyping.
+This is not our first try at rapid prototyping, but getting a solid understanding of this technique requires at lot of practice.
+One of our goals is to master this technique, so we can teach it to others.

 ##### Possible hazards
-Over iterating on trivial features can be very time consuming and delay the project.
-Prioritising and sticking to our planning will help us overcoming this problem.
+Efficiently switching between different phases of rapid prototyping can be really hard.
+For example we could start over iterating on trivial features and delay the project.
+Prioritising, sticking to our planning, and really switching phases when required will help us overcome this hazard.

 ##### Tasks
+ Because we’re going to use the rapid prototyping method the vision and concept will be thoroughly tested on it’s fitness and improved where needed.
+To be able to efficiently use the rapid prototyping method, we'll have to look into our possible hazards, and on how to dodge them.
+We will do this by looking online at how seasoned rapid prototype experts have tackled these issues.

 Because we’re going to be rapid prototyping, we’re constantly testing out our product, the vision.
 This way research will continue while developing and thus constantly improve our product.
 This will result in an even better vision & proof of concept after testing.

 As we want to improve our testing abilities, we'll look into different methods of testing our vision, concept & prototype.
 Especially, learning how to test a vision will be an interesting parts of our learning progress.
 Right now we can't tell what we'll be testing on, as we don't know what our final product will be.
 This will become clear after our researching and first concepting phase.